 Age is also a factor in the shift in transportation habits.
 Unlike older generations, most millennials consider owning a car as a burden.
 Studies have found that those in their 20s and 30s are less likely to drive and buy cars.
 While car-free living is deemed a ‘millennial trend,’ even some non-millennials prefer other ways to get around the city.

 According to Peter Hanh, former director of the Seattle Department of Transportation, Seattle is among the five U.S. cities where most people go to work by choosing either of the following options: public transit, carpooling, biking or walking.
 The four other cities are Boston, New York, San Francisco and Washington, D.C.

 Those who live car-free make use of public transportation to go where they need to be.
-There are several apps that make commuting hassle-free.
-One such app is OneBusAway, which provides the user real time information regarding bus tops and the incoming buses.
+Several apps make commuting hassle-free.
+One such app is OneBusAway, which provides real-time user information regarding bus tops and the incoming buses.

-Many ride bikes, with some bike owners equipping their rides to easily carry stuff like groceries.
+Many ride bikes, with some bike owners equipping their rides to carry stuff like groceries easily.
 Interestingly, though bike commuting in Seattle has gone up since 2000, there are significantly less female bike commuters than men.
-There are a number of reasons women choose not to go around town in bikes.
+There are many reasons women choose not to go around town on bikes.

 Capitol Hill, University District and Downtown are among the best places in the city to live car-free.
 As for the worst places to live car-free, these are the areas on the edges and outskirts of Seattle, such as Arbor Heights and Magnolia.

 Though more and more people are choosing not to have cars in the city, a car-free future remains unlikely for Seattle.
 There will still be people who will need and buy their vehicles.
 Those who live car-free are sometimes reminded of and wish for the conveniences that come with having a car.